eredden/Veeder-Root-TLS-Socket-Library/README.md

 You can also use the ``tls_client.py`` file that I created for this library to interact with the automatic tank gauge systems through a command line interface, similar to how you would with other systems through Telnet, SSH, or Putty.
+This is not currently included with the PyPI distribution.

 **Script:**